sinwang20/NLPers-Help-NLPers/README.md

 # NLPers-Help-NLPers

+> It was the best of times, it was the worst of times. --Charles Dickens

 In the era of "Big Model," the territory for NLPers to thrive is becoming increasingly limited.
 As a result, we aim to provide support to NLPers through the "NLPers help NLPers" approach, hoping to spark new inspiration and opportunities.

 ## Embracing the Big Model